 Toast the chiles in a dry skillet over medium heat, turning often, until they soften slightly, about 1 minute.
-Transfer to a bowl and cover with hot water; let sit 15 minutes.
+Transfer to a small bowl and cover with hot water; let sit 15 minutes.

 Meanwhile, heat about 1/4 inch vegetable oil in a medium skillet over medium-high heat.
-One at a time, fry the tortillas, turning once, until golden brown and crisp, about 1 minute.
+One at a time, fry the tortillas, flipping once, until golden brown and crisp, about 1 minute.
 Remove to paper towels to drain.

 Halve and pit the avocados; scoop the flesh into a bowl and mash.
-Mix in the scallion whites, 1 1/2 tablespoons lime juice, the remaining 1/4 teaspoon cayenne pepper, the cilantro and 1/2 teaspoon salt.
+Mix in the scallion whites, 1 1/2 tablespoons of the lime juice, the remaining 1/4 teaspoon cayenne pepper, the cilantro and 1/2 teaspoon salt.

 Heat the remaining 2 tablespoons vegetable oil in a large skillet over medium-high heat.
 Add the shrimp and cook, stirring occasionally, until just opaque, about 4 minutes.
 Season with salt and drizzle with the remaining 1/2 tablespoon lime juice.